ocmod-space/ocmod-seo-redirect/module/README.md

 # SEO Redirect

 ## Description
-**SEO Redirect** is an OpenCart extension that allows to redirect old or broken requests to a new URLs using HTTP 301 response status code.
-So customer browser will redirect to updated URLs and search engines will notified, that the requested resource have finally moved to a new URL, and they update their links to the resource.
+**SEO Redirect** is an OpenCart extension that allows to redirect requests to outdated URLs to new URLs using HTTP 301 response status code.
+This way, search engines will be notified that the requested resource has finally moved to a new URL, and they will update their links to the resource.
+Also allows to log broken (404) requests and redirect them to the search page.
-Compatible with OpenCart 3.x versions.
+Compatible with OpenCart 3x versions.

 ## Features
-* Redirect old and broken URL requests to new ones with 301 HTTP status code.
+* Redirection from old URLs to corresponding new URLs with an HTTP 301 status code.
-* Smart update aliases when SEO URLs change so that requests to old URLs will always be redirected to the new URL.
+* Smart update aliases when the store admin change SEO URLs, thus requests to the old URLs will always be redirected to the new ones.
-* Log both 301 redirect hits and broken requests that lead to 404 page.
+* Log broken requests that lead to 404 page.
-* Redirection the 404 pages to the search page with the first keyword or a tag (search, tag, description), if it exists.
+* Redirecting the 404 pages to the search page with the first keyword or a tag (search, tag, description), if it exists.
 * Does not modify system files (OCMOD).

 ## Live demo